User Defined Depreciation

 Month The columns are the months within the associated fiscal year.

-The following buttons allow you to complete your work on the User Defined Depreciation screen:
+Use these buttons to complete your work on the User Defined Depreciation screen:

 Save Saves changes made on the User Defined Depreciation screen.